 - Repot each plant into a clean pot with drainage once you’ve separated them.
 Make sure the root balls are no more than 2-4 inches larger than the pots.

-- The plants should then be watered and kept in bright areas.
+- These outdoor plants should then be watered and kept in bright areas.
 In a month, you should see them showing new signs of new growth.

 Monstera Propagation via Air Layering